The Wellbeing Centre team are all experienced in delivering care to students.

 - Staff training – Diabetes, epilepsy and Medication.

 - Nursing care plans – Longterm/ongoing conditions.

 - A weekly GP surgery supported by the nursing team.

 - Talking therapies and problem solving.

-All students at Derwen have the opportunity to register with the local GP practice.
-The nursing team encourages students to register locally, ensuring ease of access to services and ability to manage long-term illnesses.
+All students at Derwen have the opportunity to register with the College’s local GP practice.
+The nursing team encourages students to register locally.
+Having a local practice ensures ease of access to services and ability to manage long-term illnesses.
 Alternatively, students may wish to remain with their current GP practice in their home area.

-All care and vocational staff are First Aid trained and, where required, will complete the Administering Medication training.
+All care and vocational staff are First Aid trained.
+Where required, staff will also complete the Administering Medication training.

-Medication and Medication Administration Record (MAR) chart are stored in the student’s safe.
+Medication and Medication Administration Record (MAR) charts are stored in each student’s own safe.
 Care staff will administer all medication to students, unless they are able to self-medicate.
-Students are assessed for their potential in being able to self-medicate, or self-medicate with supervision.
+Each student is assessed on their ability to self-medicate, or self-medicate with supervision.

-Students have the option to see their dentist, optician or audiologist when they are at home, others choose to transfer to a specialist nearer College.
+Some students remain with their home dentist, optician or audiologist.
+Others choose to transfer to a specialist local to College.
 A member of the care team can accompany students to medical appointments, unless they have asked to attend independently.
 Students can speak to a nurse to prepare themselves for their medical appointment (who they are likely to meet, the sort of questions they might be asked etc).
 The outcome of this appointment will be added to the student’s health record.